edenessame/wakeboarding/README.md

 ### Validator testing

 * **HTML**
-The W3C validator found that in my form I hadn't added a corresponding "id" attribute to my first-name input element `<input type="text" name="first-name" required>` to link it to the "for" attribute of its corresponding label element `<label for="first-name">First Name</label>`.
+ * The W3C validator found that in my form I hadn't added a corresponding "id" attribute to my first-name input element `<input type="text" name="first-name" required>` to link it to the "for" attribute of its corresponding label element `<label for="first-name">First Name</label>`.
 So I corrected that `<input type="text" name="first-name" id="first-name" class="text-input" required>`.

  * The W3C validator also found that i had used a bad value: `role="img"` on my "aria-label" attribute.
 So I removed it.

-* Now no errors were returned when passing through the official [W3C validator](./readme-assets/HTML-validator.png)
+ * Now no errors were returned when passing through the official [W3C Validator](./readme-assets/HTML-validator.png)

+* **CSS**
+ * No errors were found when passing through the official [(jigsaw) Validator](./readme-assets/CSS-validator.png)